As big companies take liberties with customer data, mistrust abounds

 KPMG says businesses had better start talking to their customers about how they use personal data.
 Right now, the survey shows, 83% of consumers wouldn’t willingly share their data to help businesses make better products and services.

-“The collection and use of consumer data has become so integral to business operations that it is hard to imagine companies will pull back unless forced to do so,” says U.S. KPMG IMPACT Leader Rob Fisher in the report.
+“The collection and use of consumer data has become so integral to business operations that it is hard to imagine companies will pull back unless forced to do so,” says U.S. KPMG Impact Leader Rob Fisher in the report.
 “But the longer companies lag behind consumer expectations, the risk of losing access to that data will grow exponentially.”